Human Resources15 min read

 3rdOrganization (Structure & Strategy)Connects HR to business operations

-4thInterpersonal (Relationship Mgmt)Apply your knowledge through communication and conflict resolution
+4thInterpersonal (Relationship Mgmt + Communication)Apply your knowledge through communication and conflict resolution

-Study Ethical Practice last because it requires synthesizing knowledge from all other domains to make sound judgment calls.
+Study Ethical Practice and Inclusive Mindset last because they require synthesizing knowledge from all other areas to make sound judgment calls.

 The 10-Week SHRM-CP Study Plan